virtool/virtool-website/content/docs/manual/ug_samples/index.md

 ## Default Subtraction

-The default subtraction for a sample that will be used when creating an analysis can be found on the bottom of the detailed view of that sample.
+The default subtraction for a sample will be pre-selected as whenever you create an analysis for that sample.
+You can find the default subtraction for a given sample at the bottom of its detail view.
-![Default Subtraction](default_subtraction.png)

-For the Banana bunchy top virus shown above, the default subtraction is **Banana**.
+For Banana bunchy top virus below, the default subtraction is **Banana**.
 This was the same subtraction that was selected when first creating this sample.
 Once a default subtraction has been made for a sample, you cannot change it.
-If you would like your sample to have a different default subtraction, you will have to create another sample with the new subtraction.
+![Default Subtraction](default_subtraction.png)

-Additionally, when you do an analysis on a sample, the default subtraction will already be pre-selected.
+When you open an analysis creation dialog for the sample, the default subtraction (**Banana**) will already be pre-selected.
 ![Default Subtraction Dialog](default_subtraction_dialog.png)

 # Sample Quality